Stefanie Åkesson

-Stefanie "Lillis" Åkesson is a Swedish freestyle skateboarder.
+Stefanie Åkesson is a Swedish freestyle skateboarder.
 She is the founder of the International Network for Flatland freestyle Skateboarding (INFFS) and of Reverse Freestyle Skateboards, as well as the co-founder of the World Freestyle Skateboard Association (WFSA).

 Åkesson started to skateboard in 1978 and won her first Swedish Skateboard Championships in 1983.
 Won her first European Championships in 1987, the World Championships in 2000 (tie with Kevin Harris), and the European Championships once again in 2005.
 In 2011 she won the World Championships again.